-Located in the beautiful Shetland Islands, the yearly festival of Up Helly Aa is a celebration of the Island’s Viking history and heritage, and involves theatrical performances, rituals, as well as lots of live music and friendly Scottish hospitality.
+Located in the beautiful Shetland Islands, the yearly festival of Up Helly Aa is a celebration of the Island’s Viking history and heritage and involves theatrical performances, rituals, as well as lots of live music and friendly Scottish hospitality.

 There is singing, dancing, and an amazing amount of light and fire to provide locals and tourists alike with an incredible, unforgettable experience.
-Aside from Up Helly Aa, which is a popular with many foreign visitors, the Shetland Islands have so much to offer; make sure that you visit Old Scatness, which is a Broch and Iron Age Village located on the south mainland.
+Aside from Up Helly Aa, which is popular with many foreign visitors, the Shetland Islands have so much to offer; make sure that you visit Old Scatness, which is a Broch and Iron Age Village located on the south mainland.

 Here, you can discover some of the Shetland Island’s earliest history; archaeologists date the site from being built between 400BC and 200BC.
-Today, you can come and visit some of the original buildings and artefacts, and it is amazing.
-Also make sure that you visit Stanydale Temple, a site dating back the Neolithic period that has baffled archaeologists, historians and tourists for years; it is definitely worth exploring.
+Today, you can come and visit some of the original buildings and artifacts, and it is amazing.
+Also make sure that you visit Stanydale Temple, a site dating back the Neolithic period that has baffled archaeologists, historians, and tourists for years; it is definitely worth exploring.

-The Artic Light Festival – Tromso, Norway
+The Arctic Light Festival – Tromso, Norway

 24th January 2020 – 2nd February 2019